Salaamun alaykum, dear readers!

 At some point in history, likely before creation when all of the Children of Adam took a covenant with God before being sent to Earth (verses 36:60, 7:172), God put aside all the individuals that were destined to be prophets and took a separate covenant with them.

-God began the covenant with every single prophet together by explaining to the prophets that God will give each of them a scripture during their time on Earth to practice and teach others God’s religion, then afterwards a messenger destined to provide the ultimate confirmation of all scriptures.
+God began the covenant with every single prophet together by explaining to the prophets that God will give each of them a scripture during their time on Earth to practice and teach others God’s religion, then afterwards a messenger will come to all of the prophets, who is destined to someday provide the ultimate confirmation of all scriptures that were sent down with the prophets.

-According to the covenant, all prophets must pledge their support to this future messenger.
+According to the covenant in 3:81, all prophets are required to pledge their support to this future messenger when he comes to meet them.

-[3:81] And when God took the covenant of the prophets: “Definitely, this is what I will give you of Book and wisdom.
-Then a messenger will come to you as one who will confirm what is with you (the Books, or scriptures).
-Definitely, you will indeed believe in him and support him.”
+- [3:81] And when God took the covenant of the prophets: “Definitely, this is what I will give you (all prophets, including Muhammad) of Book and wisdom.
+Then a messenger will come to you (all prophets, including Muhammad) as one who will confirm what is with you (the scriptures).
+Definitely, you (all prophets, including Muhammad) shall indeed believe in him and support him.”
 He said, “Have you agreed and accepted that, My heavy responsibility?”
-They (all prophets) said, “We have agreed.”
-He said, “So bear witness, and I am with you among the witnesses.”
+They (all prophets, including Muhammad) said, “We have agreed.”
+He said, “So bear witness, and I am with you among the witnesses.

-Another proof is that the Quran says in verse 7:35, while talking to the “the Children of Adam” (all human beings, present and future) that if His messengers come to them telling them about God’s signs, then they should listen to those messengers.
+Another proof that Muhammad is not the last messenger is that the Quran says in verse 7:35, while talking to “the Children of Adam” (all human beings, present and future) that if His messengers come to us, telling us about God’s signs, then we should listen to those messengers.

 [7:35] O Children of Adam, if messengers among you come to you, narrating upon you My signs, whoever then reveres and reforms, there will thus be no fear upon them, nor will they grieve.

-To use an example, let’s say King Salman were to be the last king of Saudi Arabia, and he tells the Saudi Arabian people: “O people of Saudi Arabia, if the kings comes to you to rule Saudi Arabia, you must accept them as kings and obey them.”
+To use another example, let’s suppose that King Salman was the last king of Saudi Arabia, and he tells the Saudi Arabian people: “O people of Saudi Arabia, if the kings comes to you to govern Saudi Arabia, you must accept them as your kings and obey them.”

-- Why would King Salman say something like that if he were truly the last king of Saudi Arabia, and that there would be no more kings after him?
-He is suggesting to the Saudi Arabians the possibility that there are future kings after him, which makes no sense to do if he were truly Saudi’s last king.
+- Why would King Salman say something like that if he were truly the last and final king of Saudi Arabia, and that there would be no more kings after him?
+He is suggesting to the Saudi Arabians the possibility that there are future kings after him, which makes no sense for him to do if he were truly Saudi Arabia’s last and final king.

 The Quran also tells us not to be like the people of Joseph, who kept mocking and ridiculing him as a liar and a crazy person even after the clear signs were shown to them, until when he died and they said there will never be another messenger to come after him.

-So God uses verse 40:34 to tell the people not to say that any messenger is the “last messenger”.
+So God uses verse 40:34 to tell the people not to say that any messenger is the “last messenger” without evidence.
 This applies to the prophet Muhammad.
 God calls whoever does this kind of act an “excessive doubter”.

 - [33:40] Muhammad was not the father of anyone of your men.
 But instead, he is God’s messenger and the seal of the prophets (khatam an-nabiyyeen); God is Knowledgeable of everything.

-And while there are many Hadiths in which the prophet Muhammad says he is the final prophet, there are almost no Hadiths either in which Muhammad declares himself to be the last messenger.
+And just to add some additional context, “last messenger” is not something prophet Muhammad was widely known to call himself.
+There are many, many Hadiths in which the prophet Muhammad says he is the final prophet, but there are almost no Hadiths in which he declares himself to be the last messenger.

-- If you browse through the online hadith encyclopedia sunnah.com, there is only one Hadith available out of the 30,000+ hadiths in the website in which the prophet Muhammad says he is the last messenger (Jami at-Tirmidhi 2272).
+- If you browse through the online hadith encyclopedia sunnah.com, there are only two Hadiths available out of the 50,000+ hadiths in the website in which the prophet Muhammad says he is the last messenger (Jami at-Tirmidhi 2272, Mishkat al-Masabih 5745).
+However, the other version of the Mishkat Hadith says the prophet Muhammad declared himself the last prophet instead of saying the last messenger.

 Identity of the Messenger of the Covenant